Mass atrocities in Syria: How to do Justice?

 In the case of Syria investigation by the International Criminal Court is blocked

 There is little prospect of accountability on an international level.
 The International Criminal Court is not an option as Syria is not a signatory to its statute and Russia is blocking a referral by the UN Security Council.
-After all, the UN Human Rights Council established the Independent International Commission of Inquiry on Syria and the "International, Impartial and Independent Mechanism to Assist in the Investigation and Prosecution of those Responsible for the Most Serious Crimes under International Law Committed in the Syrian Arab Republic since March 2011" (IIIM).
+After all, the UN General Assembly established the Independent International Commission of Inquiry on Syria and the "International, Impartial and Independent Mechanism to Assist in the Investigation and Prosecution of those Responsible for the Most Serious Crimes under International Law Committed in the Syrian Arab Republic since March 2011" (IIIM).
 The investigators have been gathering evidence against all parties to the conflict for more than five years.
-The information gathered by the UN-Commission are essential for the future legal proceedings in national, regional, or international courts.
+The information gathered by the UN-Commission are essential for future legal proceedings in national, regional, or international courts.

 The path to justice for mass atrocities in Syria leads through Germany

 With the principle of Universal Jurisdiction, however, there is a tool for third states to prosecute perpetrators domestically.
 Prosecutors in Germany and other EU countries are currently monitoring, investigating and prosecuting human rights related crimes in Syria.

 ECCHR uses the principle of Universal Jurisdiction to oppose the violence in Syria with the law, which is the basis for the criminal complaint against officials of the Syrian Intelligence Service filed in Germany.